eminorhan/baby-vision/README.md

 model.module.classifier = torch.nn.Linear(in_features=1280, out_features=new_n_out, bias=True).cuda()
 ```

+where `new_n_out` is the new output dimensionality.
 We also intend to release models fine-tuned on ImageNet in the near future for wider applicability.

 ## Acknowledgments